nutanix-japan/nai-llm/docs/infra/infra_nkp.md

                 --insecure"
         ```

-        If the values are incorrect, source the ``.env`` file again by running the following command
+        If the values are incorrect, add the correct values to ``.env`` and source the  again by running the following command

         ```bash
         source .env